Big Cartel vs. Etsy – A Detailed Comparison

 That said, they’re both web platforms where creatives sell their creations.
 Additionally, both are perfectly suitable for running a small-scale business, and interestingly enough, they were founded in the same year, 2005.

-But these platforms also have significant differences other than their audiences.
+But these platforms also have other significant differences.
 My goal in this comparison is to give you an overview of those differences and provide information on how these platforms work.

 Table of Contents